Floorp-Projects/Floorp/testing/web-platform/tests/tools/docker/README.md

 docker push <tag>
 ```

-Then update `.taskcluster.yml` in the top-level directory to point to the new
+Then update the following Taskcluster configurations to use the new image:
-image you have uploaded.
+* `.taskcluster.yml` (the decision task)
+* `tools/ci/tc/tasks/test.yml` (all the other tasks)